The real hero’s journey: the great pros come full circle

 - JOB: A speaker at a Mary Kay seminar once spouted, “JOB is just an acronym for ‘Journey Of the Broke.'”
 This is true.
 If you approach what you do every day as a job, that’s all it will ever be.
 You will never make a lot of money, you will always live beyond your means.
 And your career “cycle” will become increasingly vicious.
 But, we all start as entry-levelers.
 Our first “big break” is simply landing a job.
 Rule #1: Never let your boss beat you to the office in the morning.
 My first big break came as an assistant basketball coach at The College of the Holy Cross.
 It’s where I learned how to recruit and where I also learned Rule #1 from the head coach.
 It was great advice from a work ethic standpoint.
 This is the point of the arc where we begin defining ourselves.

 - CAREER: Ah, this is what happens when we get good at what we do — when people value our work and our particular skills.
 These are the chapters of the allegory where our professional lives take on a direction.
 A roadmap develops.
 We stay the course.
 Our goals are met.
 We gain clarity.
 We adjust.
 We reinvent ourselves.
 We change, morph, transform.
-This is the time of our lives when we hit our stride.
+This is the time in our lives when we hit our stride.